Nexus2k/zeitgeist-ansible/README.md

 ﻿# zeitgeist-ansible
-Ansible scripts to deploy up to two Docker based zeitgeist nodes.
+Ansible scripts to deploy up to two Docker or native zeitgeist nodes.

 ## Please Nominate or Tip Me!